udaykiranjayanthi/typescript-migration-report/README.md

 - `patterns`: Defines the file patterns for TypeScript and JavaScript files (including tests).
 - `rootDir`: Specifies the root directory of your project.
 - `exclude`: Allows you to exclude specific directories or files, like `node_modules` or `dist`.
+- `generateReport`: Allows you to generate a report file in JSON format, which can be used for CICD pipelines.

+Please refer to [Glob documentation](https://www.npmjs.com/package/glob) to understand more about the file/directory patterns

 ### Example Configuration: